-To get your flywheel spinning you need to add force to it by making significant investments in programs and strategies to acquire and retain customers.
+To get your flywheel spinning you need to add force to it by making significant investments in strategies to acquire and retain customers.

-But once you acquire enough initial customers and you ensure their success and happiness, they become a force for your flywheel.
-This is because either they buy from you again or they bring in new customers by promoting you to their network.
-This is the key to keeping your flywheel spinning without continuing to invest all your resources in acquiring new customers.
+Once you acquire enough initial customers and you ensure their success and happiness, they become a force for your flywheel.
+This is because they either buy from you again or bring in new customers by promoting you to their network.
+This is the key to keeping your flywheel spinning without investing all your resources in acquiring new customers.

 1. Understand your current customers are more powerful than any other influence.